23 January 2009

 - PUR: Responses of Phage T7, Phage DNA and polycrystalline uracil to the space environment.

-Expose-R complements the exobiology science package that is performed in Expose-E, a twin facility which has been in operation on EuTEF outside of Columbus since February 2008.
+Expose-R complements the exobiology science package that is performed in Expose-E, a twin facility which has been in operation on EuTEF since February 2008.

 Columbus systems information

-In addition to the Columbus experiment facilities mentioned above, the Columbus systems have been working well.
-Regular maintenance activities are planned during the current 15A stage.
-Planning and preparation for activities in this and subsequent stages is currently ongoing.
+In addition to the Columbus experiment facilities mentioned above the Columbus systems have been working well.
+Regular maintenance activities are planned and ongoing during the ULF-2 stage, which is the time period following the undocking of Shuttle flight ULF-2 until the next Shuttle flight, which is due for launch on 12 February 2009.
+Planning and preparation for the next stage of activities is currently ongoing.

 ISS general system information and activities *

 Regenerative Environment Control and Life Support Systems (ECLSS)

 During the week NASA astronauts Mike Fincke (ISS Commander) and Sandra Magnus carried out activities with the new Water Recovery System and the Oxygen Generation System, which form part of the Regenerative ECLSS, needed in advance of an increase to a six-person ISS Crew in 2009.